kubevirt/kubevirt/docs/libvirt-node-networking.md

 in contrast to
 [docs/libvirt-pod-networking.md](docs/libvirt-pod-networking.md), which allows
 VMs to be connected to the Kubernetes Overlay network.
-As a consequence there are two main points to consider:
+As a consequence there are three main points to consider:

  1) How and where to specify what the master host network device to connect to is.
+ 3) How can the nested nodes and the real node communicate with each other.
  2) How to bring a device in position, so that libvirt can use it.

 ## How to specify the host network device